STEP 1: Letter of Intent

 Each section of the application (overview, narrative, financial workbook, individual attachments) will be uploaded separately, so applicants may prepare each section as a separate document.
 However, please be mindful of the file naming conventions for each attachment, which are indicated within Review Room.

-The ICSB, along with Public Impact, hosted a WebEx to review the Fall 2013 application requirements, explain the newly added Innovation section, and to demonstrate submitting documents on Review Room.
+The ICSB, along with Public Impact, hosted a WebEx to review application requirements, explain the Innovation section, and to demonstrate submitting documents on Review Room.
 If you were unable to attend, the WebEx recording may be found here.
-The ICSB held another WebEx on Tuesday, January 21, 2014 at 11:00 AM EST to discuss the application, Review Room, and to answer any questions.
-It can be found here.
+The ICSB will hold another session on July 8 at 11:00 AM EDT.
+To join, please follow the steps below:

 Review Room will not allow you to submit your application until you have uploaded all required documents and completed the application checklist.
 Please be aware that it is the applicant's responsibility to ensure all application materials are uploaded and complete by the established deadline.
 Review Room will automatically shut down access to all applications by the established deadline.
 Applications that have not been submitted by that time will not be accepted.